YohannesGetu/alx-higher_level_programming/0x08-python-more_classes/README.md

 - 7-rectangle.py - that defines a rectangle by: (based on 6-rectangle.py).
 - 8-rectangle.py - that defines a rectangle by: (based on 7-rectangle.py).
 - 9-rectangle.py - that defines a rectangle by: (based on 8-rectangle.py).
+- 101-nqueens.py - that solves the N queens problem.